 Part of my job as Creative Director was to create new art for the shirts and accessories.
 These are some of my favorites!

 These two reviews from happy Sevenly customers pretty much sum it up: Love it!
 Three strangers stopped to tell me they liked it on the first day I wore it!
 Solidarity with other persistent humans!
 My 75-year-old Mom is Rocking this Shirt!
 I kind of procrastinated on her birthday in April ... and Mother's Day in May ... then I saw this.
 She flew down to meet me in DC in January for the Women's March and we had a blast.
 I had to buy this for her.
 I didn't tell her it was coming.
 I got THE most excited phone call from her a week ago.
 She LOVES it and wore it to the Clinton County (NY) Democratic Party fundraiser the next night.
 Home run!

 LOVE > HATE

 Designed for the Back-to-School Don't Bully Collection, sales of this shirt help provide resources to prevent bullying through Stand for the Silent.

 The design was created to support and spotlight an unsung hero — MK Hill, of The Arrows Nest in Memphis.
 At just 27, MK's made her home a community refuge to children of all ages in crisis foster care.
 Proceeds from the Family Matters!
 Collection go to help her and her team in their amazing show of love.

 If you ever want to truly understand something, teach it to someone else.
-For the past five years, I have been teaching undergraduates the ins and outs of good logo design.
+For the past six years, I have been teaching undergraduates the ins and outs of good logo design.
 My approach changes from semester to semester as I am constantly re-evaluating and redefining what does, indeed, make a good logo.
 There are, however, some adjectives that remain constant: simple, memorable (preferably with a dash of clever), and versatile.
 These are a few of my logo designs that I believe hit that mark.